AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-55-national-environmental-policy/frontmatter.md

 4344.
 Duties and functions.

 4345.
-Consultation with Citizens’ Advisory Committee on Environmental Quality and other representatives.
+Consultation with Citizens' Advisory Committee on Environmental Quality and other representatives.

 4346.
 Tenure and compensation of members.